Hrushikesh1430/Minion-Translator-App/README.md

 ## About The App

-Minion Translator App Translattes your input text to Minion Translated Text
+Minion Translator App Translates your input text to Minion Translated Text

 ## Screenshots